Skip to main content

 Ecological Drought Webinar Series

 NIDIS and the U.S. Geological Survey National Climate Adaptation Science Center (NCASC) co-organized a series of four webinars on ecological drought to raise awareness of ecological drought and share new research and practical actions from across the nation to strengthen ecosystem resilience to drought.
-Recordings of the webinars are available below:
+View recordings, key takeaways, and research needs identified during the webinar series.

 Low water levels and dry, cracked soil due to drought